Welcome to Doehi Tea

 Doehi Tea provides some of the best loose leaf tea to brew that special cup of tea.
 Loose leaf teas and the tea bags one might purchase in their local grocery store are all produced from the evergreen plant of the Camellia family.
 The difference is the tea in the tea bags from the grocery store has smaller pieces of the tea leaves, referred to as dusts, in them.
 These tea bags allow for a brew time which is quick.
 Doehi Tea’s loose leaf teas are of a higher quality and larger pieces of the tea leaf.
 If you like the convenience of your tea in a bag, Doehi Tea sells some of the finest tea bags to go along with your loose leaf tea.

 Loose leaf tea is not just a hot beverage for you to enjoy, it is known for it’s health benefits.
+Some studies have shown that some teas may help with cancer, heart disease, diabetes and other serious illnesses.
+They may also encourage weight loss; lower cholesterol; and bring about mental alertness.
+Tea also appears to have antimicrobial qualities.
 Nothing beats a warm cup of tea to start off your day, that is why Doehi Tea is dedicated to providing you with the finest loose leaf teas for your pleasure.

 Are you in the market to buy loose leaf tea?
 Check out Doehi Tea’s wonderful selections of classic tea, herbal tea, green tea, chai tea, rooibos tea, black tea, oolong tea, fruit tea, mate tea, white tea, and even caffeine free tea.